neerajk24/HoneyCup/README.md

 chat.constants.js: (Optional) If your chat feature requires specific constants (e.g., event names, error codes), you can define them here for better maintainability.

 app.js: You'll need to modify this file to initialize Socket.IO with your server.
 This involves importing the Socket.IO configuration and attaching it to your server instance.

+Authentication

+Initial Authentication in Flutter: Use Firebase Authentication in the Flutter app for initial login/signup.
+This allows you to take advantage of Firebase's easy-to-use authentication methods and real-time updates.
+Token Management in Node.js: After the user is authenticated, send the Firebase ID token to your Node.js backend for validation.
+Your backend can then generate its own session token or use the Firebase ID token for subsequent API requests.
+Implementation Steps
+Flutter:

+Use Firebase Authentication SDK to handle user sign-up, login, and logout.
+Obtain the Firebase ID token after successful authentication.
+Node.js Backend:

+Set up Firebase Admin SDK in your Node.js server.
+Create a middleware to verify the Firebase ID token received from the client.
+Generate and manage session tokens if needed.